-Chemotherapy for breast cancer uses powerful drugs to target and destroy fast-growing breast cancer cells.
-Chemotherapy for breast cancer is frequently used along with other treatments for breast cancer, such as surgery.
-But chemotherapy for breast cancer also may be used as the primary treatment, when surgery isn't an option.
+Chemotherapy for breast cancer uses powerful drugs to target and destroy breast cancer cells.
+Chemotherapy for breast cancer frequently is used with other treatments, such as surgery, radiation or hormonal therapy.
+Combining chemotherapy for breast cancer with other treatments may increase the chance of a cure or decrease the risk of the cancer returning.

 If the cancer has recurred or spread, chemotherapy for breast cancer may control the cancer to help you live longer.
 Or it can help ease symptoms the cancer is causing.

 But chemotherapy for breast cancer also carries a risk of side effects — some temporary and mild, others more serious or permanent.
 Your doctor can help you decide whether chemotherapy for breast cancer is a good choice for you.

 - Chemotherapy for breast cancer.
 American Cancer Society. http://www.cancer.org/cancer/breastcancer/detailedguide/breast-cancer-treating-chemotherapy.
 Accessed Aug.
 21, 2013.

 - Chemotherapy and you.
 National Cancer Institute. http://www.cancer.gov/cancertopics/coping/chemotherapy-and-you.
 Accessed Aug.
 21, 2013.

 - Sikov WM, et al. Neoadjuvant therapy for breast cancer: Rational, pretreatment evaluations and therapeutic options. http://www.uptodate.com/home.
 Accessed April 21, 2013.

 - Chemotherapy principles: An in-depth discussion of the techniques and its role in treatment.
 American Cancer Society. http://www.cancer.org/treatment/treatmentsandsideeffects/treatmenttypes/chemotherapy/index.
 Accessed Aug.
 21, 2013.